 Where to start when hiring a VA

-Alternatively, you can register your details here and grab a copy of my free guide to help get you started.
+Alternatively, you can register your details here and grab a copy of my free guide to help you get started.

 How do I know which VA business to choose?

-What you need to do to ensure a success with your VA
+How to ensure success with your VA

-Can I afford a VA
+Can I afford a VA?

 6 things NOT to do when hiring a virtual assistant